 "And the remnant of the sod@mites (qadesh), which remained in the days of his father Asa, he took out of the land."
 1 Kings 22:46.

 "And he brake down the houses of the sod@mites (qadesh), that were by the house of the LORD, where the women wove hangings for the grove."
 2 Kings 23:7.

 “They die in youth, and their life is among the unclean (qadesh).”
 Job 36:14

-Notice that nothing in the context of these verses deals with a committed, faithful, non-cultic partnership between two men or two women.
-Notice that nothing in these verses deals with the subject of gay marriage.
+Notice that nothing in the context of these verses deals with a committed faithful non-cultic partnership between two men or two women or a gay marriage.
 Qadesh is never used in the Bible to mean homosexual.